ACTOR - Bruce Willis

 Surrogates 2009, PG-13)

-Surrogates is a sci-fi thriller very much in the style of Phillip K. Dick but is much better than most of the films based on his work, certainly the ones of recent years.
+Surrogates is a sci-fi thriller very much in the style of Phillip K. Dick but is much better than most of the films based on his work, certainly the ones of recent years anyway.
 It's had a lot of bad press, most of it unfair in my opinion.
-Maybe many felt let down because of the low budget vs. huge potential but then I think you can spoil a story like this with overblown budgets, for me the balance was right.
+Maybe many felt let down because of the low budget vs. huge potential but then I think you can spoil a story like this with overblown budgets and for me the balance was just right.
 Many people still haven't forgiven Jonathan Mostow for Terminator 3 but then again, I also didn't think that deserved the bad press it received.
-It's better than most of the garbage Hollywood churns out trying to master this genres.
+It's better than most of the garbage Hollywood churns out in trying to master this genre.
+Low budget = high creativity 98% of the time.

 Cop Out 2010, R)